 - An amount equal to the number of months of obligated service not completed multiplied by $7,500;

 - Interest on the above amounts at the maximum legal prevailing rate, as determined by the treasurer of the United States, from the date of breach.

 Note: The minimum amount that LDH is entitled to recover will not be less than $31,000.

 The only permissible basis for canceling a SLRP contract is the death of the SLRP participant.
 States cannot cancel a SLRP contract in order to allow an individual to participate in the NHSC LRP or for any other reason except the participant’s death.

 Waiver of the SLRP obligation is a permanent status.
 In order to qualify for a waiver of the SLRP obligation, a participant must document a medical condition or a personal situation that makes compliance with the obligation permanently impossible or an extreme hardship, such that enforcement would be against equity and good conscience.
-The Secretary of the Louisiana Department of Health (LDH) will review the documentation of this medical condition or personal situation.
+The Secretary of the LDH will review the documentation of this medical condition or personal situation.
 The Secretary is the only one who can grant a waiver of the SLRP obligation.